I left my finance job 6 years ago to work for my dream boss, myself. I've never looked back. I focus on tech, gaming

-For any serious gamer a good gaming mouse provides stability and accuracy for the game they play.
-I switch between several mice based upon the game I'm playing.
-For FPS games I choose something that's super accurate and that doesn't have built-in acceleration.
+For any serious gamer, a good gaming mouse provides stability and accuracy for the game they play.
+I switch between several mice based on the game I'm playing.
+For FPS games I choose something with an accurate optical sensor which doesn't have built-in acceleration.

 For RTS games something like built-in acceleration can actually be a positive so knowing what games you'll play ahead of time can be the key to finding what's right for you.

 In the budget category of under $50 there's actually quite a few new gaming mice to look at.
 As someone who's used just about every single one of these I thought I'd give my input on which I think are the best value for your money.